 How Do I Pay Income Tax and National Insurance?

 If you are employed, you pay it through a system called Pay As You Earn (PAYE) – a term I am sure you have heard banded around before.
 Well, PAYE is basically used to collect your Income Tax and National Insurance contributions.
-Your employer deducts these contributions from your wages and pension, before paying you your wages and pension.
+Your employer deducts these contributions from your wages and pension.

 You pay tax and NI throughout the whole year, every single time you are paid, instead of in one lump sum.
 Then, at the end of the year you will get something called a P60 which details the total amounts paid to you, and deducted from you – like a receipt.